DigiNode-Tools/diginode-tools/README.md

 - Unattended Mode

 Run this only having customized the settings in the ~/.digibyte/diginode.settings file.
-It will be created the first time you run this installer.
+The settings file will be created the first time you run DigiNode Setup.
 Use with caution.

 ```curl -sSL diginode-setup.digibyte.help | bash -s -- --unattended```